bhauman/lein-figwheel/README.md

 The main motivation for lein-figwheel is to allow for the interactive development of ClojureScript.
-Figwheel doesn't provide this out of the box, the developer has to take care to make their code reloadable.
+Figwheel doesn't provide this out of the box, **the developer has to take care to make their code reloadable**.

 If you are using React or Om it's not hard to write reloadable code, in fact you might already be doing it.